 Messina Sicily, Italy Travel Guide

 A single tram line (Line 28) runs along the coastal axis of the city.
 It connects the Gazzi university area in the south to Annunziata in the north.
 This line passes through the city center, serving points like Messina Centrale train station, Piazza Cairoli (a main city square), and the Duomo area.
-The tram offers a comfortable way to see the city's main thoroughfares.
+The tram offers a comfortable way of exploring the city's main thoroughfares.

 Public transport generally operates from early morning (around 05:00-06:00) until late evening (around 22:00-23:00).
 Frequencies vary by line and time of day.
 Trams and main bus lines run every 10-20 minutes during peak hours.

-Newer buses and trams are often equipped with ramps or low floors for wheelchair access.
+Newer buses and trams are often fitted with ramps or low floors for wheelchair access.
 However, older vehicles may not be.
-Accessibility varies, so confirming specific routes is wise if accessibility is a main concern.
+Accessibility varies, so confirming specific routes is wise if accessibility is a factor a main concern.

 Licensed taxis are white with a "TAXI" sign on the roof and an internal meter.